-With MPE enabled, you can choose a master channel between 1 and 16, that will define from where your channel placement will start.
-You can also choose the amount of channels that you want to use within the project.
+With MPE enabled, you can choose a master channel between 1 and 16, You can also choose the amount of channels that you want to use within the project.
 This will help use two MPE systems or elements at once, one at the start and one and the end of the MIDI channel spectrum (1-16).

 For example, if you choose 1 as the master channel with an amount of 5 channels, the channels used for this element on your DAW (or hardware) will be from 1 to 6.
 However, if you choose channel 16 as the master channel with an amount of 5 channels, the channels mapped from your element to your DAW (or hardware) will be from 11 to 16.